Ballston Pedestrian Bridge

 Although standard survey instruments were proposed for placement activity, engineers wanted assurance that structural integrity of the superstructure would be maintained during transport and lifting.
 GEO-Instruments was asked to provide near-real time monitoring of stresses and possible deformation.

-All of the sensors were connected to battery-powered loggers that were capable of maintaining a rapid throughput.
+All of the sensors were connected to battery-powered, wireless loggers that were capable of maintaining a rapid throughput.
 The loggers transmitted measurements via cellular modems to GeoCloud servers that checked for alarm conditions.
 GeoCloud Quickview provided graphical presentation of data that engineers could view with PCs and smartphones.

 GEO supplied, configured, installed, and commissioned the monitoring system within a short 36-hour window.
 The instrumentation program helped engineers manage risk while they transported and successfully placed the bridge superstructure.
 Strain and deformation values remained below alarm thresholds during the entire operation, including the week afterwards.